xfluo2014/Aster/readme.md

 **the usage of each file:**

-linuxbat2.sh: the script to run a proposer and 2 follower on linux linuxbat3.sh: the script to run a proposer and 3 follower on linux linuxbat4.sh: the script to run a proposer and 3 follower on linux winbat2.bat: the script to run a proposer and 2 follower on windows winbat3.bat: the script to run a proposer and 3 follower on windows winbat4.bat: the script to run a proposer and 3 follower on windows and so forth...
+linuxbat2.sh: the script to run a proposer and 2 follower on linux<br>
+linuxbat3.sh: the script to run a proposer and 3 follower on linux<br>
+linuxbat4.sh: the script to run a proposer and 3 follower on linux<br>
+winbat2.bat: the script to run a proposer and 2 follower on windows<br>
+winbat3.bat: the script to run a proposer and 3 follower on windows<br>
+winbat4.bat: the script to run a proposer and 3 follower on windows<br>
+and so forth...<br>

-iptable.json: config the proposer's IPs and follower's IPs consensus_shard/subMPT: core code of proposer and follower in Aster main.go: the entrance of Aster system
+iptable.json: config the proposer's IPs and follower's IPs<br>
+consensus_shard/subMPT: core code of proposer and follower in Aster<br>
+main.go: the entrance of Aster system<br>